minio/docs/source/reference/minio-mc-admin/mc-admin-trace.rst

    Returns calls matching the supplied request header.

+.. mc-cmd:: --request-query

+   Returns calls matching the supplied request query parameter.
+   This debug option should only be used at the direction of MinIO Support.

 .. mc-cmd:: --response-duration

    Trace calls with response duration greater than the specified value.